 Except in the event of the death of the pharmacist permittee, a permit to conduct a pharmacy is void when the holder of the permit ceases to be in active management of the pharmacy.
 When a pharmacist permittee dies, the pharmacy for which the pharmacist held a permit to conduct may not be kept open for the transaction of business without a pharmacist on duty and in charge.
-A permit to conduct a pharmacy in the name of a deceased pharmacist who is deceased shall within 120 days after the death of the permittee become becomes void unless transfer of the permit has been made within the 120 day period to a pharmacist owner or to an employee pharmacist manager for whom an affidavit has been filed by a nonpharmacist owner or owners of the merchandise and fixtures of the pharmacy one hundred twenty days after the death of the pharmacist permittee.
+A permit to conduct a pharmacy in the name of a pharmacist who is deceased shall within-120 one hundred twenty days after the death of the permittee become void, unless transfer of the permit has been made within the 120-day period to a pharmacist owner or to an employee pharmacist manager for whom an affidavit has been filed by a nonpharmacist owner or owners of the merchandise and fixtures of the pharmacy.